MiteshShah/miteshshah.github.io/_posts/linux/git/2016-03-21-how-to-use-apache-instead-of-built-in-nginx-in-gitlab-ce.markdown

 comments: true
 categories: linux/git
 excerpt: "I wanted to setup additional sites on the server using Apache, but now port 80 was already bound to by GitLab’s built-in Nginx web server."
-tags: [linux, git, Gitlab, NGINX, Apache]
+tags: [Linux, GIT, Gitlab, NGINX, Apache]
 image:
   url: https://about.gitlab.com/images/press/logo/wm_no_bg.svg
   alt: How to Use Apache Instead of Built-in NGINX in Gitlab CE